David Nelson, MChem PhD PGDip FRSC FHEA

 We are grateful to have received generous funding from organisations including the EPSRC, the Carnegie Trust, GSK, AstraZeneca, Syngenta, the Leverhulme Trust, and the Royal Society.

-In addition to research and teaching, I organise colloquia for research students and staff in the Catalysis & Synthesis and Chemical Biology & Medicinal Chemistry sections.
+In addition to research and teaching, I organise colloquia for research students and staff in the Catalysis & Synthesis section.

-I sit on the Faculty of Science Resources and Planning Committee, and have done so since 2018.
-I have been a Faculty Education Liason Advisor since March 2020, a role that involves me attending various recruitment events.
+I completed a term on the Faculty of Science Resources and Planning Committee (2018-2023).
+I have been a Faculty Education Liason Advisor since March 2020, a role that involves me representing the university at various recruitment events.
+As of May 2023, I am the Strathclyde UCU branch health and safety representative on the Statutory Advisory Committee on Safety and Occupational Health.

 I have been a member of the Editorial Board of Communications Chemistry since April 2020.
-This a relatively new open access journal that is published by Springer Nature.
+This is an open access journal that is published by Springer Nature, and covers all areas of chemistry.

 Research Interests